The Machine (2014) Review

 Toby Stephens gives a great performance as the brooding, ethically conflicted scientist who struggles to come to terms with the losses he has suffered along the way to achieving his breakthroughs while Caity Lotz impresses in a dual role as both Ava and the eponymous Machine.
 It’s great to see Denis Lawson out of his X-Wing pilot fatigues and he does a superb job of being the steel fist in a velvet glove as he ruthlessly lies to and manipulates Vincent and The Machine to achieve his ends, even going so far as to use Vincent’s daughter Mary (Jade Croot, who portrays Mary’s condition with sensitivity and restraint) as a pressure point.

-Offering a bleaker dystopian world view than “Her” but striking the same optimistic note about how an artificial intelligence might embrace existence, “The Machine” is a satisfyingly slick, well-made sci-fi thriller which manages to feel both grander than its small cast and limited budget while retaining a sense of intimacy and immediacy.
-If you’re quick, you can still catch it on the big screen otherwise it’s available on demand now and on DVD/ Blu-ray at the end of the month.
+Offering a bleaker dystopian worldview than “Her” but striking the same optimistic note about how artificial intelligence might embrace existence, “The Machine” is a satisfyingly slick, well-made sci-fi thriller that manages to feel both grander than its small cast and limited budget while retaining a sense of intimacy and immediacy.
+If you’re quick, you can still catch it on the big screen otherwise it’s available on-demand now and on DVD/ Blu-ray at the end of the month.